 The Carsey-Wolf Center Programming Practicum is a two-credit graduate course open to graduate students in all HFA departments.
-The course will address processes of designing effective public academic programs, including screenings, academic conferences, and lecture series.
+The course will discuss the process of designing effective public academic programs, including screenings, academic conferences, and lecture series.
 Students will work with the Carsey-Wolf Center director to devise virtual and in-person programs for the Carsey-Wolf Center and the Pollock Theater.
-Class members will discuss readings focused on curation, screen films and other media, research potential guests, and write questions for Q&A sessions.
-The course will be offered in fall 2020 and winter 2021.
-It is repeatable for a total of four units, and may be used as an elective course in Film and Media Studies if all four units are taken.
+Participants in this class have had the opportunity to collaborate with the Center in creating individual programs and programming series, including the Subversives and Global TV series.